Georgakopoulos-Soares-lab/MAFin/README.md

 - **Flexible Genome Selection**: Choose to search within the reference genome or across all genomes.
 - **Strand Orientation**: Optionally search both strands by considering reverse complements.
 - **Parallel Processing**: Utilize multiple processes to speed up the search.
-- **Output Formats**: Generate detailed JSON reports of the motifs found.
+- **Output Formats**: Generate detailed JSON and CSV reports of the motifs found.

 ## Installation